 Listed in: Biology, as BIOL-281

-Shaped by millions of years of natural and sexual selection, animals have evolved myriad abilities to respond to their biotic and abiotic environment.
+Shaped by millions of years of selection, animals have evolved myriad abilities to respond to their environment, their potential predators and prey, and members of their own species.
 This course examines animal behavior from both a mechanistic and a functional perspective.
-Drawing upon examples from a diverse range of taxa, we will discuss topics such as sensory ecology, behavioral genetics, behavioral endocrinology, behavioral ecology and sociobiology.
-Three classroom hours and four laboratory hours per week; the laboratory projects will require additional time outside of class hours.
+Drawing upon examples from a diverse range of taxa, and using articles from the primary scientific literature, we will discuss topics such as behavioral endocrinology, sexual selection and mating systems, animal communication, and kinship and cooperation.
+Four classroom hours and three laboratory hours per week; the laboratory projects will require additional time outside of class.

 Requisite: BIOL 181.
-Limited to 24 students.
-Not open to first-year students.
+Limited to 8 students per lab section.
 Fall semester.
 Professor Clotfelter.

 How to handle overenrollment: First preference to senior majors, then seniors in related disciplines, then junior majors, etc.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: reading primary literature, in-class written exams and/or individual oral exams, and (during the laboratory) considerable field work in the Amherst College Wildlife Sanctuary.